"Despicable": SASCOC condemns alleged death threats against SA long jumper

 Alleged death threats followed a star South African field athlete to the Paris 2024 Olympic Games ahead of his thrilling debut.

-South African long jumper Jovan van Vuuren became the apparent target of a personal attack after he received harmful messages.
+Long jumper Jovan van Vuuren became the apparent target of an attack after he received harmful personal messages.

 SA athlete faces death threats